 Writers loath the blank page just as artists fear the blank canvas.
 When possibilities are limitless, the mind struggles to focus.

-Theodore Geisel, better known as Dr. Seuss, wrote the phenomenally successfully Green Eggs and Ham when a publisher challenged him to wrote a children’s book using only 50 words.
+Theodore Geisel, better known as Dr. Seuss, wrote the phenomenally successfully Green Eggs and Ham when a publisher challenged him to write a children’s book using only 50 words.

 Consider the creative value of these restrictions:

-• Every sport & game-plethora of rules and restrictions
+• Every sport & game: a plethora of rules and restrictions